-The solicitors at Wilford Smith can provide clear, pragmatic advice on all aspects of disciplinary proceedings to ensure that your position is protected and that the actions you take will protect you from a claim for unfair dismissal or discrimination from your employee.
+As a full-service law firm, we will work as a seamless extension of your in-house legal and HR teams, offering the highest level of disciplinary expertise, support, and guidance.
+When handling, advising on or representing you in relation to disciplinary proceedings, our aim is to protect you from a claim for unfair dismissal or discrimination from your employee.
 We offer expert support and guidance through the employment disciplinary hearing process, including preparation for hearings, advice on individual cases and, where necessary, negotiating a termination of employment.
-Get in touch with our team today.

-As an employer, you have a responsibility to provide workers and employees with a written copy of their disciplinary procedure, preferably at the beginning of their employment, and when you formally notify them that you intend to take disciplinary action.
+Yes, as an employer, you have a responsibility to provide workers and employees with a written copy of their disciplinary procedure, preferably at the beginning of their employment and when you formally notify them that you intend to take disciplinary action.
 This procedure should state:

-It is advisable that the disciplinary procedures you put in place follow the ACAS Code of Practice.
+The Acas Code of Practice explains how best to deal with disciplinary situations, including misconduct, poor performance and grievances.
+The disciplinary procedures you put in place should follow the Acas Code of Practice.
 Failing to do so will not make you liable to proceedings, but an Employment Tribunal will be legally required to take this into account when it is considering relevant evidence.

 The Code states that disciplinary proceedings must be fair and transparent and that the process to be followed by staff should be in writing, specific and clear.
 It also states that any formal action taken following disciplinary proceedings should be proportionate to the circumstances of the particular case.

 When it comes to handling a disciplinary investigation, the Code makes clear that employers should:

 By following the Acas disciplinary process carefully, you can ensure even in the case of gross misconduct, the employee concerned is treated fairly and with respect.
 If a decision is made to dismiss the individual and an unfair dismissal claim is brought, you must be able to demonstrate that the process and outcome were fair.